kvesteri/sqlalchemy-json-api/docs/inclusion.rst

 Inclusion of related models
 ---------------------------

-You can include related models by providing the `include` parameter to :func:`.QueryBuilder.select`.
+You can include related models by providing the `include` parameter to :meth:`.QueryBuilder.select`.

 ::